This list has been updated with each new release since its initial publication.

-Although he’s evolved and matured (and even mellowed a bit) over the years, Burr’s career has often revolved around the same handful of themes: the population problem, relationships (especially marriage), guns, religion, conspiracies, and the differences in the genders and races.
+Although he’s evolved and matured (and even mellowed a bit) over the years – he now has a wife and kid after swearing he’d never have either – Burr’s career has often revolved around the same handful of themes: the population problem, relationships (especially marriage), guns, religion, conspiracies, and the differences in the genders and races.
 These aren’t all unique, but the way he has uncovered deeper layers to them over his career has been a big part in separating him from his peers.

 In the words of Esquire, “Thank God for Bill Burr.”